 Receiving Holy Communion worthily brings us graces that affect us both spiritually and physically.
 Spiritually, our souls become more united to Christ though the graces we receive and through the change in our actions that those graces effect.
 Frequent Communion increases our love for God and our neighbour.
 This love then expresses itself in action and brings us into deeper communion with Christ.

-Holy Communion can be received at St Peter’s Church at the following times:
+Holy Communion can be received at St Peter’s Church at the following times (once current restrictions are lifted):

 8:00am, 10:00am & 11:30am